 Rentenbank's special promotional loans focus on three areas: agriculture and agribusiness, renewable energy, and rural development.
 In addition, Rentenbank provides general financing to regional authorities and banks in rural areas as well as to banks in Germany and in the rest of the EU.
-The bank also supports agricultural start-ups in the early stages of financing through subordinated loans combined with grants from the Special Purpose Fund that Rentenbank manages on behalf of the German federal government.
+The bank also supports early-stage agricultural start-ups through subordinated loans and venture capital funds combined with grants from the Special Purpose Fund that Rentenbank manages on behalf of the German federal government.